 One of the more heavy-duty glues on our list, Gear Aid Shoe Repair is suited for structural shoe repair projects (such as reattaching soles or toe caps).
 This is a good choice for work boots, athletic shoes, and hiking boots.

 For those looking to extend the lifespan of their shoes (and specifically the soles), Kiwi Sure Steps offers an adhesive attachment to prevent slipping on slick surfaces.
 This is an especially good option for footwear like dress shoes, which tend to lack traction and run a higher risk of cracked soles and heels.

-Much like the closely related Shoe-Fix Shoe Glue, Boot-Fix promises professional-quality shoe repairs but is designed specifically to address breaks and tears on boots.
+Another product by Shoe Goo, this boot adhesive promises professional-quality shoe repairs but is designed specifically to address breaks and tears on boots.
 This is specially made to coat cracks and wear in boots to prolong the item's use.